espressif/esp-hosted/docs/MCU_based_host/Setup.md

 ## Wi-Fi connectivity Setup over SPI
 ### Hardware Setup/Connections
-In this setup, ESP32 board acts as a SPI peripheral and provides Wi-Fi capabilities to host.
-Please connect ESP32 board to STM32F469I board's CN12 Extension connecter with jumper cables as mentioned below.
+In this setup, ESP module acts as a SPI peripheral and provides Wi-Fi capabilities to host.
+Please connect ESP peripheral to STM32F469I board's CN12 Extension connecter with jumper cables as mentioned below.
 It may be good to use small length cables to ensure signal integrity.
 BT/BLE support will be added in upcoming release.
+Power ESP peripheral and STM32F469I separately with a power supply that provide sufficient power.
+ESP peripheral can be powered through PC using micro-USB cable.
+STM32 can be powered with mini-B cable.
+It is also used as USART connection for debug logs from host.
+Serial port communicaton program like tera term or minicom used to print the logs.

+#### Hardware connections for ESP32
 | STM32 Pin | ESP32 Pin | Function |
 |:----------:|:---------:|:--------:|
 | PB4 (pin5) | IO19 | MISO |